yangjiaqi53/yangjiaqi53.github.io/_pages/research.md

 ## Working Papers

-- <a href="https://www.dropbox.com/scl/fi/s445kh1651rw6jh9cusrg/Choice_Overload_via_Choice_Stickiness_Oct-14.pdf?rlkey=7kfaphgdrnjsk8qwiiyjd2czd&raw=1" target="_blank"><strong>Choice Overload via Choice Stickiness</strong></a> (Job Market Paper)
+- <a href="https://www.dropbox.com/scl/fi/ybsblpjgfeekz4xakjnpp/Choice_Overload_via_Choice_Stickiness_Jan-28.pdf?rlkey=95vcjxilw48h1t96e9oyrzg3m&st=551mrq8b&dl=0" target="_blank"><strong>Choice Overload via Choice Stickiness</strong></a> (Job Market Paper)
   <details>
     <summary><u>Abstract</u></summary>
     <p>
       Motivated by the novel evidence we uncover, this paper proposes a new behavioral definition of choice overload using a novel primitive.
 We study choice path data that tracks how provisional choice evolves along a list of alternatives and draw a connection between choice overload and the primacy effect: both arise due to cognitive constraints.
-In our model, the decision maker encounters alternatives sequentially and decides whether to maintain her previous provisional choice after each alternative is encountered.
+In our model, the decision maker encounters alternatives sequentially and decides whether to maintain her provisional choice after each alternative is encountered.
 She limits consideration using a set of attributes increasing in choice set size.
 An axiomatic characterization is provided and supporting evidence is discussed.
     </p>
   </details>